Supply list for basic first aid kits

 What type of first aid kit do I need?

 When choosing which first aid kit is right for you, you first need to determine when and where it will be used and if there are environmental factors that should be considered.
 For example, a boating first aid kit should be waterproof but a home first aid kit can be a nylon bag or compact box.
-If you need a first aid kit for a business, it’s important to select a kit that will be easily accessible for employees.
+If you need a first aid kit for a business, it is important to select one that will be easily accessible for employees.

 Every basic first aid kit should include the essential first aid supplies used to treat minor injuries including cuts, scrapes and burns.
 Depending on your use, you may want to include additional items that will treat possible injuries for your specific use including eye wash, cold packs, splints, CPR masks, gauze and medicines.